processone/tsung/docs/conf-sessions.rst

 Note that if a ``client_id`` is omitted upon connecting Tsung will create a random one, prefixed with ``tsung-``.

+Message stamping
+""""""""""""""""

+It is possible to stamp measure the broker's forwarding latency by setting ``stamped`` attribute inside ``<publish>`` element to ``true``.
+The stamp will include current timestamp and ID of the sender node.
+If the recipient will recognize the node ID, it will compare the timestamp inside message with the current one.
+The difference will be reported as ``mqtt_forward_latency`` metric (in milliseconds).
+The aim of node ID comparison is to avoid slight inconsistencies of timestamps on different Tsung nodes.

+Only a fraction of requests will hit the same node they originated from, but with request rate high enough this fraction should be sufficient.

+``stamped`` is allowed only with ``size`` attribute. ``data`` will cause ``stamped`` to be ignored.
+There is a minimal length of the stamp, roughly 30 bytes.
+When ``size`` is greater than stamp length, random padding will be added to the stamp.
+If the stamp length is higher than ``size``, then only stamp will be used as messagecontent, effectively exceeding specified length.

 LDAP
 ^^^^